Living with cancer and dementia

 Encourage them to start slowly and gradually do more.
 To begin with, try to reduce the amount of time they spend sitting or lying down.
 Just moving around the house and doing simple everyday things will help.

-Alcohol and tobacco
+Alcohol and smoking

 People with dementia may enjoy an alcoholic drink sometimes.
 But they can become more confused after drinking alcohol, so you may need to limit how much they have.
-They may need help remembering how much they have had.
+They may need help remembering how much they have already had.

-Giving up smoking is the single most important thing someone can do for their health.
+Stopping smoking is the single most important thing someone can do for their health.
 Smoking can increase the risk of bone thinning (osteoporosis), some cancers and heart disease.

 Memory problems

-• they should not eat certain types of food while on treatment
+- should not eat certain types of food while on treatment

-• they need to be careful to avoid infection
+- need to be careful to avoid infection

-• they need to take cancer medicines in addition to their usual everyday medicines.
+- need to take cancer medicines in addition to their usual everyday medicines.

 About our information

-• References
+References

-Below is a sample of the sources used in our bowel cancer information.
+Below is a sample of the sources used in our cancer and dementia information.
 If you would like more information about the sources we use, please contact us at cancerinformationteam@macmillan.org.uk

 Date reviewed